 The Community profile of this plan outlines a clear trend of increasing numbers of apartment units since 2011.
 The Town of Wolfville's fastest growing dwelling unit type is apartments, which now make up the majority of dwelling types (44%) (2016 Census), more than single detached housing (41%).
-Much of the existing high-density development in the Town is located in or proposed development areas such as Woodman's Grove, the West End, on Pleasant street and areas within close proximity to Acadia University.
+Much of the existing high-density development in the Town is located in or proposed development areas such as Woodman's Grove. the West End, on Pleasant street and areas within close proximity to Acadia University.
 Higher density areas present energy efficient housing choices where the ecological footprint per dwelling is the lowest of all dwelling types.

 This plan takes the approach of enabling rezoning to high density on sites where appropriate, which will require landscaping, parking, amenities, and trail/active transportation connectivity.
 These requirements work toward development that is compatible with its surroundings and benefits the community while improving environmental and social impacts by increasing housing choices and lowering the average environmental footprint of dwellings in Wolfville.
+Special consideration should be given for yet undeveloped parts of the east end and west end with a High Density Residential - Multi Dwelling Unit (R-MDU) zone to allow greater density than may be permitted in other high density residential areas around the town.